The Importance of Sleep

-- Physical illness/chronic pain – tossing and turning may make it hard to fall asleep and may cause night wakings.
+- Physical illness/chronic pain – tossing and turning may make it hard to fall asleep and may cause you wake in the night.

-- Depression – falling asleep is usually fine but night wakings can be frequent and long-lasting.
+- Depression – falling asleep may not be a problem but waking up in the night can be frequent and long-lasting.

 - Anxiety – falling asleep can be difficult.